-A candidate must apply for initial licensure at least seven months in advance of placement and be approved to student teach by the Coordinator of Clinical Experiences no later than February 15 for a fall internship and no later than April 15 for a spring internship.
+A candidate must apply for initial licensure at least seven months in advance of placement and be approved to student teach by the Coordinator of Clinical Experiences no later than February 15 for a fall internship and no later than March 30th for a spring internship.
+Confirmation and verification for student teaching eligibility will be made at the end of the semester prior to student teaching where a GPA of 3.0 will be confirmed and grades will be checked: all grades in education and courses for major must be a minimum of C to continue on to student teaching.